Broderick Lab

 bsoto2@jh.edu

 Benji earned his B.S in Biotechnology from Cal Poly Pomona in 2019 where he studied how garlic modifies the host immune response.
 He joined the Broderick lab in the Spring of 2020.
-Benji is interested in identifying host molecular mechanisms that are modulated by the microbiome to alter host physiology.
+Benji is interested in identifying host molecular mechanisms that are modulated by the microbiome to alter melanization.